 Mechanically it’s 100% turn based (so you can go and make tea in the middle of a fight) with grid movement and 90 degree rotation.
 All this very fast paced, both combat and travel is really fast.
 The goal was to cut down the boring parts and flesh out the fun parts.
 Also, there is no loading screen when changing locations or other slowdowns 🙂

 Overall, the mechanics are pretty traditional and straightforward with modern additions like weightless bag combined with equipment encumbrance system.

 World and Storyline:

-The game starts when the royal wizard finds out about an old crown that belonged to the royal family since generations.
+The game starts when the royal wizard finds out about an old crown that belonged to the royal family for generations.
 Yet, strangely no one ever heard about the crown and there was just a single mention of it in the royal annals.
 Upon further study he discovered that there has been cast a powerful spell of forgetfulness of unknown origin which caused everyone in the whole land to forget the crown ever existed.
-Without knowing who or why went into such trouble to conceal the existence of the crown he decided to investigate it.
+Without knowing who or why someone went to such trouble to conceal the existence of the crown he decided to investigate it.
 He summoned a party of noble heroes and tasked them with finding whereabouts of the mysterious crown and the origin of the spell.